gerllyn/NEU-Clinic/User-Story.md

 8. As a receptionist, I want to mark students who need special medical attention so that they receive priority care.

-9. As a clinic staff, I want a dark mode option so that I can reduce eye strain when using the system for long hours.
+9. As a user, I want a dark mode option so that I can reduce eye strain when using the system for long hours.

-10. As an admin, I want to integrate barcode scanning for student IDs so that searching for records is faster and more accurate.
+10. As a clinic staff, I want to integrate barcode scanning for student IDs so that searching for records is faster and more accurate.

 11. As an admin, I want to track login activities so that I can monitor who accessed the system and when.